 My husband and I have bed and raised almost every single dog in our kennel, so they are all very special to us.
 I will be running some dogs that have raced in the last eight years with us as well as some young, first-time racers.

 Are you a member of any other organizations in sled dog sports?

 Why did you enter the 2024 Yukon Quest and what are your goals for the race?

 I have seen most of the Alaska side of the Quest trail and have always wanted to run the full 1,000 mile Quest., so I am very much looking forward to seeing the Canada side.
 The goal is to finish the race and enjoy new country with the dogs.

 Do you listen to music on the trail?
 If so, what types?

 A wide variety of music.
 A lot of Christian worship, country, Bruce Springsteen.

 We choose themes for each litter.

 My handler will be my husband, Jeremy.
 He is a musher and racer himself, yet unselfishly gives up competing and gives so much time and energy helping me train.
-We don't have handlers, so it is a lot to work to support the kennel plus manage the team and our lifestyle.
+We don’t have handlers, so it is a lot of work to support the kennel plus manage the team and our lifestyle.
 Jeremy does it all without complaining.
-He supports me in all of my crazy adventures!
+He support me in all of my crazy adventures!